rcornwell/sims/README.md

 The KA10 sim has successfully run Tops 10 4.5, 5.03 and Tops 10 6.03, ITS and WAITS.
 The KI10 sim has successfully run Tops 10 6.03 with VMSER.
 The KL10 sim has successfully run Tops 10 6.03 with VMSER and ITS.
+Tops 10 7.03, Tops 20 V2-V7.

    Disk
    * RC10 RD10/RM10